flowground/amazonaws-com-iot-1-click-projects-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateProject
-### Updates a project associated with your AWS account and region.
+> Updates a project associated with your AWS account and region.
 With the exception of device template names, you can pass just the values that need to be updated because the update request will change only the values that are provided.
-To clear a value, pass the empty string (i.e., <code>""</code>).
+To clear a value, pass the empty string (i.e., <code>""</code>).<br/>

 #### Input Parameters
 * `projectName` - _required_